mincrmatt12/pycommunicate/docs/tutorial/yourfirst.rst

    A unique request for a controller.

 app
-   An instance of CommunicateApp.
+   An instance of :py:class:`~pycommunicate.server.app.communicate.CommunicateApp`.
 This is the main thing inside pycommunicate based webapps.

 Now lets explain them in a bit more detail: